The BEST Marinated Pork Loin

 - Place the seared loin on a rack in a shallow pan.
 Add the 1 cup of chicken broth to the pan.

-- Cook for 40-50 minutes or until the internal temperature is 145 degrees (about 20-25 minutes per pound).
-Remove from the oven and let rest for 5 minutes before slicing.
+- Roast for 40-50 minutes or until the internal temperature is 145 degrees (about 20-25 minutes per pound).

 - During the last 15 minutes of cooking time, transfer the reserved marinade to a small pan and bring it to a rolling boil.
 Lower the heat but keep the marinade at a slow boil for ten minutes.